A Child's First Dental Visit Fact Sheet

 minutes or less.

-to watch you brush, and follow the same brushing pattern to reduce missed spots.
+you brush, and follow the same brushing pattern to reduce missed spots.

 Limit foods and treats that increase tooth decay.
 This includes hard or sticky candies,